kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         -i|--subvolid <subvolid>
                 subvolume id to be removed instead of the <path> that should point to the filesystem with the subvolume

+        --delete-qgroup
+                also delete the qgroup 0/subvolid if it exists

+        --no-delete-qgroup
+                do not delete the 0/subvolid qgroup (default)

         -v|--verbose
                 (deprecated) alias for global *-v* option